tomga/genodebuildtool/gscons/README.md

 ## Installation

-Currently all my development and testing was performed on Ubuntu 18.04.
-Probably in the near future I'll upgrade to Ubuntu 20.04 and it will be my main platform.
+Currently development and testing is performed on Ubuntu 20.04.
 Installation requires python3 and a possibility to create Python virtual environment in which two packages should be installed:
  * SCons
  * parlglare - lexer and parser implementation in Python used to parse makfiles